xmartlabs/fountain/README.md

 ### Factory constructors
 There's one static factory object class for each each dependency.
-- FountainRetrofit: Used to get the a listing from a Retrofit service without using an special adapter.
+- FountainCoroutines: Used to get a [Listing] from a Retrofit service which uses a Coroutine adapter.
-- FountainCoroutines: Used to get a listing from a Retrofit service which uses a Coroutine adapter.
+- FountainRetrofit: Used to get the a [Listing] from a Retrofit service without using an special adapter.
-- FountainRx: Used to get a listing from a Retrofit service which uses a RxJava2 adapter.
+- FountainRx: Used to get a [Listing] from a Retrofit service which uses a RxJava2 adapter.

 Each static factory have two constructor, one for each Fountain mode.